 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Santa Fe varies significantly throughout the year.

 The wetter season lasts 2.4 months, from June 29 to September 10, with a greater than 22% chance of a given day being a wet day.
 The month with the most wet days in Santa Fe is August, with an average of 10.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Santa Fe changes throughout the year.

 Rain alone is the most common for 9.3 months, from February 19 to November 28.
 The month with the most days of rain alone in Santa Fe is August, with an average of 10.2 days.

 Snow alone is the most common for 2.6 months, from December 1 to February 19.
 The month with the most days of snow alone in Santa Fe is December, with an average of 1.4 days.

 Mixed snow and rain is the most common for 3.0 days, from November 28 to December 1.
-The highest chance of a day with mixed snow and rain in Santa Fe is March, with an average of 1.1 days.
+The month with the most days of mixed snow and rain in Santa Fe is March, with an average of 1.1 days.

 Daily Chance of Precipitation in Santa Fe